vanja-obradovic/postcss-clampwind/README.md

 ### Clamp between smallest and largest breakpoint

-Write the tailwind utility you want to make fluid without any breakpoint modifier, for example:
+Write the tailwind utility you want to make fluid, without any breakpoint modifier, for example:

 ```html
 <div class="text-[clamp(16px,50px)]"></div>